Skip to main content

 What is this amount?

-PME wants to switch to the new pension rules on 1 January 2027.
-This switch is expected to be beneficial for most people.
-But for some people there is also a disadvantage.
-That disadvantage is greatest for people around the age of fifty.
-This is why, at the time of the transfer, these people will receive an extra amount in their pension pot.
+This is why, at the time of the switch, these people will receive an extra amount in their pension pot.
 This amount is also known as compensation.
 This will enable us to maintain their expected pension as much as possible as well.

-Who gets an extra amount?
+Will I receive an extra amount?

-• And if you accrue pension with PME just before the switch (i.e. on 31 December 2026) and still do so immediately afterwards (i.e. on 1 January 2027).
+• You accrue a pension with PME on 31 December 2026 and 1 January 2027.

 What amount can I expect?

-It depends on different things such as your age and your salary, but also the financial health of PME during the transition.
-The figure below shows the amount you can expect if you have a gross salary of EUR 60,000 per year and if our financial health at the changeover is good enough for full compensation.
+This depends on different things, such as your age and your salary, but also the financial health of PME during the switch.
+The figure below shows the amount you can expect if you are in full-time employment with a gross annual salary of €60,000 and if our financial health at the changeover is good enough for full compensation.
 You will receive this extra amount once in your pension pot.
 You will receive a pension from your pension pot later on for the rest of your life.

 What about that financial health?